LaughingSun/buffer-index-of-items.js/docs/README.md

 ## indexOf

 This is a generated function returned from bufferIndexOf.create(map).
+It follows more the style of the RegExp#match method with a global flag except that it only returns a single token instead of an array.

 ### Properties: